nakajimayoshi/pymograph/README.md

 You will find your results in the "graphs" directory as well as a .csv file in the root directory with the raw averaged data.

+### Optional
+You can adjust the "column_range" parameter to adjust how smooth you want the captured rolling average to be.
+E.g. setting it to 5 results in finding the largest increase across 5 frames.

 ## Methodology

 Sure, here is an API-style documentation for your `Kymograph` class: